 7. Conversation exchange

 Our hearts have all been warmed by the videos of people singing together from their balconies and windows during these challenging times.
 It’s clear that staying connected from afar can help us get through this, together.
-Whether it’s a chat over the fence with a neighbor, a group call with your girlfriends, or your family text group, this is the time to pull together and make each other smile.
+Whether it’s a chat over the fence with a neighbour, a group call with your girlfriends, or your family WhatsApp group, this is the time to pull together and make each other smile.